Simularia/simulariatools/README.md

 ```

 Optional arguments can be used to create special versions of the plot.
-For example, use `tile = TRUE` to produce a plot without spatial
+For example, use `tile = TRUE` to produce a non spatially interpolated
-interpolation:
+plot:

 ``` r
 contourPlot2(